-4.1 CRP Project Prioritization and Programming
+4.3 STBG and CRP Project Prioritization and Programming

-For each CRP new application cycle, the scoring results are presented to the RVTPO Policy Board and the public.
-The RVTPO Policy Board provides guidance on program development, and the TTC develops a draft six-year CRP financial plan based on RVTPO Policy Board direction and the CRP scoring results.
-A public comment period and public hearing allows the public to comment on the draft CRP financial plan, including the scoring results for individual projects.
-The RVTPO Policy Board considers public comments regarding the draft CRP financial plan, ultimately approving the final plan for implementation.
+For each STBG and CRP new application cycle, the scoring results are presented to the RVTPO Policy Board and the public.
+The RVTPO Policy Board provides guidance on program development, and the TTC develops a draft six-year STBG and CRP financial plan based on RVTPO Policy Board direction and the STBG/CRP scoring results.
+A public comment period and public hearing allows the public to comment on the draft STBG and CRP financial plans, including the scoring results for individual projects.
+The RVTPO Policy Board considers public comments regarding the draft STBG and CRP financial plans, ultimately approving them for implementation.